November Launch date for biometric Entry-Exit System

 Check the rules

-For further information or to check the rules and how they will apply to you, visit the EU’s Entry/Exit system Q&A.
+We make every effort to ensure that the information provided is accurate but recommend that you check the most current rules and how they will apply to you before you travel by visiting the EU’s Entry/Exit system Q&A.